 To give you a clear view on the drying time for wood, I will go over the different methods and give you a rough idea about their drying times.

 Air dry in the slowest way to dry wood where drying will take approximately 2 to 12 months.
 Depending on the climate and the humidity in the air, you can reduce the moisture percentage to about 12% to 20%.

-When you are going to use a dehumidifier or fan, you can speed up this air drying process, and you can shorten the maximum drying time.
+When you are going to set up a dehumidifier or fan in the place where you are going to stack the wood to dry, you can speed up this air drying process, and you can shorten the maximum drying time.